Paul Weiland

-Paul Weiland OBE (born 11 July 1953) is an English motion picture and television director, writer, and producer.
+Paul Weiland OBE (born 11 July 1953) is an English film and television director, writer, and producer.
 Weiland is a director and producer of television commercials in the UK, having made over 500 commercials, including a popular and long-running series for Walkers crisps.
 He has also directed several British television series, including Alas Smith and Jones (1989–1992) and Mr. Bean (1991–1992).
 His feature film credits include Made of Honor (2008), Sixty Six (2006), Blackadder: Back & Forth (1999), Roseanna's Grave (1997), City Slickers II: The Legend of Curly's Gold (1994) and Leonard Part 6 (1987).

 Early years

 Weiland grew up in the Southgate section of London, England and attended De Bohun's school.
 He left school at age 17 and worked as a messenger before becoming a copywriter.

 Career

 Television commercials

 Weiland began his directing career making British television commercials.
 Weiland has made more than 500 commercials.
 Weiland's most successful advertising campaign was a series of television commercials for Walkers crisps.
 The commercials have featured celebrities, including English football striker Gary Lineker, boxer Lennox Lewis and Victoria Beckham.
 The commercials became enormously popular in Britain, leading Weiland to then say, "A friend said to me the other day that they've become like little Woody Allen films – people want to appear in them.
 Lennox Lewis obviously didn't need the money but felt that he wanted to be more approachable to the British public.
 He was interesting, did a good job, as did David Seaman and Victoria Beckham."

 Weiland is the owner of The Paul Weiland Film Company and has become a multimillionaire with his work on television commercials.
 In the 1990s, his company won the top British TV Awards prize for five consecutive years.